Sacred Places Near Me

 History & Structure

 Mount Kailash has been sacred since before recorded history.
 Archaeological and textual evidence suggests pilgrimage practices date back thousands of years, though the exact origins are lost in antiquity.
-The mountain became especially prominent as a Buddhist pilgrimage site during the Tang Dynasty (618-907 CE) in the 7th century when Buddhism entered Tibet.
+The mountain became especially prominent as a Buddhist pilgrimage site during the Tang Dynasty (618–907 CE) when Buddhism entered Tibet.
 However, historical research by Alex McKay suggests that the mountain may not have been identified as the earthly location of the cosmic Mount Meru until the 12th or 13th centuries, and may not have become Tibet's premier pilgrimage site until the 20th century.

 Four major Asian rivers have their sources in the Kailash region: the Indus, Sutlej, Brahmaputra (Yarlung Tsangpo), and Karnali (a major tributary of the Ganges), flowing to the four cardinal directions.
 This natural phenomenon reinforces the mountain's symbolism as the axis mundi or world center.